giuntoli-group/nmm-week1/README.md

 ## Assignment 2

-Time to go on Habrok and run your first DFT simulation!
-To connect to Habrok (make sure you have an account and if you still don't, please follow the steps in [README.md](https://github.com/giuntoli-group/nanoscale-material-modelling/blob/main/README.md)).
+Time to run your first DFT simulation!
 This assignment is also connected to next week's exercises on the electronic properties of bulk silicon.

 ### Instructions